djcooke/compendium/knowledge.md

 * Auto-heal Penalty - HP regeneration has stopped
 * Blind - Encroaching darkness is lowering accuracy
 * Gloom - Enemies have increased attack, defense, and movement speed
-* **PotD Only**: Sprint Penalty - Unable to use Sprint
+* **PotD Only**: Sprint Penalty - Unable to sprint
-* **PotD Only**: Knockback Penalty - This mostly means that Pomander of Rage will not be useful; however, it also prevents enemies' draw-in abilities, which can be beneficial in some cases
+* **PotD Only**: Knockback Penalty - Unable to use knockback and draw-in effects.
+This mostly means that Pomander of Rage will not be useful; however, it also prevents enemies' draw-in abilities, which can be beneficial in some cases
 * **HoH Only**: Unmagicked - Unable to use magicite

 ### Beneficial Effects